HandsomeDogStudio/docker-for-acquia/README.md

 - Docker Toolbox
 - Git
 - Entry in /etc/hosts pointing docker.vm at 192.168.99.100
-- Creation of a docker-bash file as outlined here:

 ### Get the project running

 1. Clone this repository to a local directory under your home directory
+2. Create the /repo directory and clone your Acquia project into it (so that directory /repo/docroot exists and contains the Drupal docroot files)
-2. Copy /app/config/settings.local.php to /repo/docroot/sites/default
+3. Copy /app/config/settings.local.php to /repo/docroot/sites/default
-2. Open "Docker Quickstart Terminal" to start the Docker Machine
+4. Open "Docker Quickstart Terminal" to start the Docker Machine
-3. Using the Docker Machine shell "cd" into your project directory root from step 1
+5. Using the Docker Machine shell "cd" into your project directory root from step 1
-4. Type "docker-compose up -d" to start the configured containers
+6. Type "docker-compose up -d" to start the configured containers
-5. Assuming the IP address of your VM is 192.168.99.100 (default for Docker Toolbox) then you should be able to access the site using this IP in your browser
+7. Assuming the IP address of your VM is 192.168.99.100 (default for Docker Toolbox) then you should be able to access the site using this IP in your browser

 ### Initial setup